|

 of the stomach and intestines, increasing the movement of food through the gut.
 "Higher-than-average motilin levels are linked

 to elevated risks of infantile colic," the researchers write in the October issue of the journal Pediatrics.
+An Increased Risk of Impotence Guys concerned about their performance in the bedroom should stop lighting

 up, suggests a study that linked smoking to a man's ability to get an erection.
 The study of nearly 5,000 Chinese men showed